 A Member;

-Not disqualified under the Companies Act 1993 from being a director of a company established under that Act; Qualified, in the opinion of the Members nominating him or her, by virtue of his or her knowledge of or experience in the dairy industry, science or research skills, or commercial experience or qualifications;
+(b) Not disqualified under the Companies Act 1993 from being a director of a company established under that Act;

+(c) Not disqualified under the Act from being an officer of an incorporated society established under that Act;

+(d Qualified, in the opinion of the Members nominating him or her, by virtue of his or her knowledge of or experience in the dairy industry, science or research skills, or commercial experience or qualifications;

 The provisions set out in Schedule 4, Part A will apply to the appointment of Directors under this Rule.

-Appointment by Board of non Member appointed Directors and Casual Vacancies
+Appointment by Board of non-Member appointed Directors and Casual Vacancies

 The Board may appoint up to three Directors to the Board.
-In appointing each such Director the Board will have regard, amongst other things, to the need to provide the Board with a balanced range of skills and experience including knowledge of and experience in the dairy industry, science and research skills and commercial experience or qualifications.
+In appointing each such Director the Board will have regard, amongst other things, to the need to provide the Board with a balanced range of skills and experience including knowledge of and experience in the dairy industry, science and research skills and commercial and governance experience or qualifications.

 The Board may appoint a Director to fill a casual vacancy on the Board.
 Any Director appointed to fill a casual vacancy on the Board shall only hold office until the next ballot appointing Directors.